 Notice the Scene

 How people talk can also be affected by the scene.
 Where they are, who is with them, and the events going on around them are huge contributors to the dialogue.
 For example: If two people are in the library, how will they talk?

-More than likely they will whisper.
+More than likely, they will whisper.
 How does that sound?
-How is their body language different when they whisper.
+How is their body language different when they whisper?
 Maybe they aren’t whispering?
-What is happening different now?
+What is happening differently now?

 Nothing in a story stands alone.
 Everything affects everything around it.
 Dialogue affects action and plot.
-Scene affects dialogue, action, and characters as well as plot.
+Scene affects dialogue, action, and characters as well as the plot.
 Everything goes hand in hand.